-When using Linux, you may need to know details about the system you are running or the hardware specifications you are using.
-As a normal Linux user or software developer, it is important for you to check the compatibility of a software or hardware system you want to install.
-The Linux command line contains several built-in commands to help you become familiar with the software and hardware platform you are working on.
-This tutorial will teach you how to use all these commands to get the sysinfo Linux details.
+If you are using Linux, you may need to know details about the system or the hardware specifications you are using.
+As a regular Linux user or software developer, it is important that you check the compatibility of any software or hardware system that you want to install.
+The Linux command line contains several built-in commands that help you become familiar with the software and hardware platform you are working on.
+This tutorial will teach you how to use these commands to get the sysinfo Linux details.

 Displaying Basic System Information on Linux Shell